 Pages: 31-33 | 474 Views 15 Downloads

 How to cite this article:

-Kamil Kabir Khanzada, Bhai Khan Solangi, Riaz Hussain Chandio, Imran Ali Kumbhar and Farman Siphio.
+Kamil Kabir Khanzada, Bhai Khan Solangi, Riaz Hussain Chandio, Imran Ali Kumbhar, Farman Siphio.
 Impact of different photoperiods on Dirhinus giffardii (Silv.)
 Parasitism on Pupae of Bactrocera correcta and Dacus ciliatus.
-International Journal of Fauna and Biological Studies.
-2017; 4(5): 31-33.
+Int J Fauna Biol Stud 2017;4(5):31-33.